madebydamo/mandelbrotExplained/README.md

-# Starter repository
+# Patterns in the Complex Plane

+Team members:
+* Alex Mallen
+* Damian Moser
+* Nathan Zeng

-The files in the [public](/public) directory are deployed to: https://cse442-22au.pages.cs.washington.edu/starter-repository/
+The files in the [public](/public) directory are deployed to: https://cse442-22au.pages.cs.washington.edu/fp/complex-plane/